joachimschmidt557/nimmm/README.md

 a C++ compiler is necessary for compiling the generated C/C++ code to binaries.

+Apart from that, these libraries are required:

+* `termbox-devel` or `libtermbox-dev` is required in order for the terminal user interface to work.

 ### Run-time

 | Dependency | Use |